Gonorrhoea

 What is it?

-Gonorrhoea is easily treated but if it is left untreated, it can have more serious effects.
-In women, the gonorrhoea can spread to the womb and fallopian tubes, causing blocked tubes, long term pain, infertility and ectopic pregnancy (when a pregnancy develops in the fallopian tube rather than in the womb).
-In men, untreated gonorrhoea can cause a painful infection in the testicles and prostate gland.
+Gonorrhoea is easily treated but if it is not treated, it can have more serious effects.
+In women, Gonorrhoea can spread to the womb and fallopian tubes, causing blocked tubes, long term pain, infertility (difficulty getting pregnant) and ectopic pregnancy (when a pregnancy develops in the fallopian tube rather than in the womb).
+In men, untreated Gonorrhoea can cause a painful infection in the testicles.

 How do I catch it?

 Gonorrhoea is easily passed from one person to another during vaginal, anal or oral sex.
-Sex toys can also facilitate the spread of gonorrhoea if they are not washed or covered by a new condom each time they are used.
+Sex toys can also pass on Gonorrhoea if they are not washed or covered by a new condom each time they are used.

-The bacteria infect the cells lining the cervix (neck of the womb), urethra (tube where the urine comes out), rectum (back passage) and sometimes even the eyes or throat.
+Gonorrhoea infects the cervix (neck of the womb), urethra (tube where the urine comes out), rectum (back passage) and sometimes eyes or throat.

 What symptoms could I have?

-Women might notice that their vaginal discharge has changed to yellow or green, increased or has a strong smell.
-They might also experience lower stomach pain, pain when passing urine or itching or discharge from the anus (bum).
+Women might notice that their vaginal discharge has increased, changed to yellow or green, or has a strong smell.
+They might also experience lower tummy pain, pain when passing urine or discharge or pain from their bottom.

-Men might experience tingling or pain when passing urine, discharge or discomfort in the anus (bum), a yellow or white discharge from the penis or inflammation of the testicles.
+Men might experience tingling or pain when passing urine, discharge (liquid) from the penis, pain in their testicles or discomfort/discharge from the bottom.

 How do you test for it?

 Gonorrhoea tests can be done by taking swabs from the penis, vagina, back passage or throat, or by taking a urine sample in men.
-The sexual health clinic will recommend the best test for you depending on whether you have symptoms (and what they are), as well as where you have sex.
+The sexual health clinic will recommend the best test for you depending on whether you have symptoms (and what they are), as well as what type of sex you have.

 You can find out more about self-testing and order a postal kit here or you can use the service finder to find a testing service near you.